Kerrea Gilbert: Later career

 On 1 February 2012, Gilbert signed for League of Ireland champions Shamrock Rovers for the 2012 season.

 On 21 March 2013, he signed for Conference South side Maidenhead United along with ex-QPR trainee Romone Rose.

 Gilbert signed for St Albans City on 10 January 2014, and helped them earn promotion to Conference South, though he wasn't involved in the club's successful playoff campaign.
 He left the Saints by mutual consent at the end of the season.

+International career

+Gilbert made six appearances for the England under-16 side between 2002 and 2003, scoring once.
+He featured in the Victory Shield, Walkers International Tournament and in the Tournoi de Montaigu.
+He made five appearances for the England under-17 side between 2003 and 2004, playing in the Pepsi International Tournament and the 2004 UEFA European Under-17 Championship qualifiers.